Study Abroad Information for Undergrads

 Business minors must take MGT112: Global Business Strategy at UCSD Rady School of Management; this class cannot be taken abroad.

 Entrepreneurship & innovation minors must take MGT121A: Innovation to Market A and MGT121B: Innovation to Market B at UCSD Rady School of Management; these classes cannot be taken abroad.

 It is easiest to petition elective classes.
 Core classes need to be nearly identical to what we offer at Rady, but elective class topics are more flexible.
 If you are petitioning to take an upper division core class abroad, then the content needs to match as well as the upper division standing.
 All classes must be a minimum of 4 quarter units.

-Note: Extension classes do not transfer to UCSD.
+Extension classes do not transfer to UC San Diego.
 They appear as zero units on students' academic histories.